Aarav-g123/Google-Minesweeper-Bot/README.md

 ## Installation
 1. Clone or download this repository to your local machine.
-2. Install the required Python packages using pip:
+2. Install the required Python packages using pip

 ## Setup
 1. Open the Google Minesweeper game in your web browser.